Torche (band): History

-On January 14, 2011, it was announced on the Riverfront Times blog that Andrew Elstner (Riddle of Steel, Tilts) would be joining Torche.
-The band released their fourth full-length, Restarter, in February 2015 on Relapse Records.
+In January 2011, it was announced on the Riverfront Times blog that Andrew Elstner (Riddle of Steel, Tilts) would be joining Torche.
+The band released their fourth album, Restarter, in February 2015 on Relapse Records.

-Torche announced their fifth full-length record, Admission on May 19, 2019, with the release of the song Slide.
+Torche announced their fifth album, Admission, on May 19, 2019, with the release of the song "Slide".
 The album was released on Relapse Records July 12, 2019.

-In May 2022 founding frontman Steve Brooks announced the upcoming tour supporting Meshuggah would be his last with the band, stating “We’re a few months away from the last tour I’m doing with Torche," he writes.
-"We’ve been so very lucky and went far beyond what I imagined.
-I just don’t have it in me to keep this going living on opposite sides of the country.
+In May 2022, founding frontman Steve Brooks announced the upcoming tour supporting Meshuggah would be his last with the band, stating "We're a few months away from the last tour I'm doing with Torche," he writes.
+"We've been so very lucky and went far beyond what I imagined.
+I just don't have it in me to keep this going living on opposite sides of the country.
 Much love to my band members and everyone that supported us these 18 years!
-See y’all this Sept/Oct.”
+See y'all this Sept/Oct."

-On September, 17, 2022, it was later confirmed in previous comments from a post on Brooks's personal Instagram that the band will not continue without him after their current tour ends.
+On September, 17, 2022, it was later confirmed in previous comments from a post on Brooks's personal Instagram that the band would not continue without him after the end of their then-pending tour.
 Torche played their final concert on October 16, 2022, opening for Meshuggah and In Flames at the Tabernacle in Atlanta, Georgia.

+Both Torche and Cave In issued on May 23, 2025, that they would perform a joint show on September 10 at the Electric Ballroom in London, Torche's first concert since their 2022 dissolution.
+The concert would take place during Cave In's European tour commemorating the 25th anniversary of their Jupiter album, while also thus far being a standalone performance for Torche.